diku-dk/hpps-e2024-pub/week7/README.md

 an array of integers according to some predicate.
 Specifically, given an integer *k* indicating the number of partitions, the array will be reordered such that all elements that modulo *k* are equal to 0 come first, then those that modulo *k* are equal to 1, and so on.
-This can also be considered a sorting problem, but to aid the eventual parallelisation, that is not how we will handle it.
+Because we are going to discard the sizes of the partitions, this can also be considered a sorting problem, but to aid the eventual parallelisation, that is not how we will handle it.

 Our goal is to develop a "known good" sequential implementation, including facilities for timing and reading and writing input, which